Jaheda20/job-vista-client/README.md

 # JobVista - Your Job Search Companion

 Welcome to JobVista, your ultimate destination for finding your dream job!
+On this site, recruiter can post jobs and job seekers can search and apply to their preferred jobs

 # Category- Job Listing Website